jpcompartir/LimpiaR/README.md

 ## What is LimpiaR?

-LimpiaR is an R library of pre-processing functions for text data.
+LimpiaR is an R library of functions for cleaning & pre-processing text data.

 Limpiar is a Spanish verb and translates in English to 'to clean'.
 So generally, when you're calling a LimpiaR function, you can think of it as 'clean...'